Late reg new blog (2)

 Rather than marketing to attendees, you’re marketing with them.

-And when someone sees their colleague or speaker already attending?
-That’s trust and influence money can’t buy.
+When someone sees their colleague or speaker already attending, that’s a level trust and influence that simply can’t be matched.

 Can pricing psychology actually shift the curve?